jrkwon/oscar/README_ANEC.md

 ## How to Collect Data

-Run the script with a data ID as an argument.
+Run the script with a data ID as an argument, for example use your name as data ID.
 ```
 (anec) $ ./collect_data_fusion jaerock
 ```